anmolbajajnet/EasyGlucose/README.md

   - always open the .xcworkspace file, NOT the .xcodeproj
 3) Please select iPhone SE as the phone model as our application works best on small screen, budget-friendly phone.

 For Realm => https://realm.io/docs/swift/latest/ this is extremely helpful!
+Realm is a cross-platform mobile database solution designed for mobile applications that you can integrate with your iOS projects.

 Functions: